-Table 5-8 Wastewater Agency Revenues (2018) Franchise, rent, and lease agreements may generate revenues for these agencies but only generates 0.2 percent of overall revenues.
+Franchise, rent, and lease agreements may generate revenues for these agencies but only generates 0.2 percent of overall revenues.
 Of all the agencies, only EBMUD utilizes franchise agreements to generate considerable revenues in the amount of approximately \$1 million.
-This far and away exceeds all other agencies use of these agreements for revenue purposes.
+This far and away exceeds all other agencies' use of these agreements for revenue purposes.

 Lastly, all other revenue sources only comprise five percent of overall revenues.
-The fact that these sources are not heavily relied upon is important because it is likely that many revenue sources that are categorized as other may be one-time type sources and may not be available in future budgetary years.
+The fact that these sources are not heavily relied upon is important because it is likely that many revenue sources that are categorized as others may be one-time type sources and may not be available in future budgetary years.